 In order to address mental health needs in your community, certain court and community responses must be developed early on.
-The best practices recommended on this page build the foundation for improving the court and community responses to mental health and co-occurring disorders.
+The best practices recommended on this website build the foundation for improving the court and community responses to mental health and co-occurring disorders.

 Every community will be at a different place with each of these practices.
 As you look through the various recommendations, consider your own community and the best way to use these tools to build a structure of support for mental health issues within it.
 Your community may require additional practices or approaches not listed below.